NyaomiDEV/init.d/README.md

 # `init.d`

-If you use those please review them and modify them.
+If you use those please review them first.
 Thanks.

+Someone help me, I don't know how to make PKGBUILDs :c